lTheon/iTheon-PDA-Taskboard/README.md

 Changelog:

 v1.0.3
-- Scrapped the Dominance task category, as it is dispatching messages to the same queue as Assault tasks, causing bugs with getting task details
+- Scrapped the Dominance task category, as it is dispatching messages to the same queue as Assault tasks, causing bugs with getting task details.
+These tasks will now appear as assault tasks.
 - Companions will now not give you tasks by default, but you can turn it on in MCM

 v1.0.2